-How easy can a 6~ingredient dessert be?
-And most of these ingredients are ones you may keep in your pantry, fridge or freezer.
+How hard can a 6~ingredient dessert be?
+Most of these ingredients are ones you may keep in your pantry, fridge or freezer.

 Ingredients for the Cherry Cheesecake Tartlets